fuqiang07/CarND-Lane-Lines-P1-fuqiang/writeup_fuqiang.md

 ### Combine <a name="combine"></a>
 Lastly, we combine the detected lines with the original image by calling the function as shown in the following code.

-To compare effects of the above two average method, I use blue line to represent the weighted average method and use red line to demonstrate the linear regression method.
+To compare effects of the above two average methods, I use blue line to represent the weighted average method and use red line to demonstrate the linear regression method.

 RGB Image | Input (Draw Line)) Image | Output (Combine) Image :---:  | :---:  | :---: